 |85 mm||6 sec||4 sec||4 sec|

 Learning the 500 rule is pretty much the basic end of coming to grips with night sky photography.
 There are a lot of other things to think about from composition through to gear setup and post-production.
 These articles on Light Stalking should get you started with the full story of shooting at night:

-How to Photograph the Milky Way – We wrote up a pretty solid guide to getting those shots of the night sky that really wow an audience.
+We wrote up a pretty solid guide to getting those shots of the night sky that really wow an audience.
 It covers the 500 rule but goes a lot deeper.

-How to Photograph the Moon – If you’re getting into night sky photography, then at some point, you’re going to want to photograph the moon, so this is a detailed post going into all of the ins and outs of getting a good shot.
+If you’re getting into night sky photography, then at some point, you’re going to want to photograph the moon, so this is a detailed post going into all of the ins and outs of getting a good shot.

 Where Else Can I Read About the 500 Rule?